 7. Papillon: These were specially bred to be charming and attentive and for hundreds of years they have been a great companion to noblewoman all across Europe.
 Interestingly enough, the history of this breed was learned through paintings as it was seen in many noble’s paintings and even in some paintings of Louis XIV, talk about being royalty.
 These lavish pooches are about 11 inches tall and only weigh 10 pounds.
 Unlike other dogs that are more suited for cityscapes, these thrive in any place and any season which makes them an even more appealing breed.

-8. Pomeranian: There is no other word to describe them but calling them smiling furballs, even when they are panting they have a smiley face.
-But you’d be surprised to know that in the past the average size of a Pomeranian used to be 30 pounds which are significantly greater but due to selective breeding, they became lapdogs of today.
+8. Pomeranian: There is no other word to describe them, but call them smiling furballs, even when they are panting they have a smiley face.
+You’d be surprised to know that in the past, the average size of the Pomeranian breed used to be 30 pounds which is significantly greater, but due to selective breeding, they became the lapdogs of today.
 Their popularity can be credited to Queen Victoria who fell in love with these hounds upon her visit to Italy and she used to breed and exhibit these dogs.
 Modern Pomeranian is about 8 inches tall and only weighs 6 pounds.
 These active little pooches are alert and loyal to their owners and can thrive both in suburbs and cities.

 9. Toy Poodle: Well, it’s in this breed’s name they are bred to be a toy and a lapdog, as this is the smallest poodle breed.
 The standard poodles were used as duck hunting dogs and their flamboyant coat actually served a purpose.
 Their hunting owners wanted them to swim freely but also wanted to save them from harsh weather, therefore, they shaved their legs, neck, and tails while keeping the coat on their vital areas.
 The first toy poodle was bred in the 20th century in America, though these can reach a height of 10 inches, they only weigh 6 pounds at max.
 While most not considered them as true dogs, they possess real athletic abilities and are all-rounder dogs, perfect for city life.